R1EHB/R-MD-LaTeX/improvements-emily.md

 Emily's notes on the 9/11 workshop to improve it for the rescheduled R User Group Workshop.

 ## Slides and presentation
-+ A few participants expressed that the slides were very helpful
++ Participants expressed that the slides were very helpful
 - The pace should be a little faster, with no skipping around.
 Skipping around confused some people (my bad!).
 I need to print the slides out for myself so I can keep better track of where we are.

 ## Problems that might be mitigated with both presenters in the same room